Quick Look at Modifying Carry Guns

 Trigger Modifications

-A smoother or lighter trigger may help with accuracy but also increases the chance of unintentional firing.
+A smoother or lighter trigger may help with accuracy, but it also increases the chance of unintentional firing.
 Some legal experts warn that modified triggers may affect how investigators view a defensive shooting.
 The U.S. Concealed Carry Association (USCCA) offers helpful legal context on this topic.

 Upgraded Sight